Automatic Debiased Machine Learning for Smooth Functionals of Nonparametric M-Estimands: Overview of the generalized autoDML framework

-In Section~\ref{sec::exp::survival}, we show that the long-term mean survival probability under the semiparametric beta-geometric model falls within our framework \citep{hubbard2021beta}.
-The target parameter—a nonlinear functional of two infinite-dimensional shape parameters—is identified through joint risk minimization and lies beyond previously studied parameter classes.
+More generally, our framework accommodates functionals of vector-valued M-estimands defined by a single coupled objective function, in which case the separable structure of the previous example need not hold.
+In Section~\ref{sec::exp::survival}, we show that the long-term mean survival probability under the semiparametric beta-geometric model also falls within this framework \citep{hubbard2021beta}.
+In that example, the target parameter is a nonlinear functional of two infinite-dimensional shape parameters that are estimated jointly, and thus lies outside the parameter classes considered in prior autoDML work.